LastLightSith/small_texteditor/README.md

 git clone https://github.com/LastLightSith/small_texteditor.git
 cd small_texteditor
 mkdir build
+cd build
 cmake -DCMAKE_BUILD_TYPE=Release ..
 make -j8
 ```

-It will create executable named `Editor` in build directory which you can then run
+It will create executable named `Editor` in build directory which you can then run.
+cmake and qt development libraries need to be installed.

 ![Screenshot](Screenshot.png)